 2. Your body is a temple, as is your bedroom

 It’s easy to fall asleep when you have the right conditions.
 Like a Formula 1 car flying down the track, so long as it’s dry and warm (but not too warm) you’ll be cruising.
 Throw in some adverse conditions and all of a sudden there are more crashes than cars on the track.
 To feel assured that you are falling asleep in optimal conditions, make sure the kids are in bed, the lights are off, and the temperature isn’t too warm or cold.

 Even blokes need their beauty sleep.
 Sleeping on a mattress that’s uncomfortable can be a pain in the back… literally!
 Make sure your mattress isn’t too soft or too hard.

 4. Let’s get physical!

-5. Cut down on the tea and coffee
+5. Cut down on caffeine

 It's best to avoid drinks with caffeine in the evening as they can keep you on high alert.
 Caffeine can affect you for up to 24 hours, so now you see why having that tea or coffee after dinner isn’t handy.
-Why not try a caffeine-free drink – they’re not as boring as you might think (surprisingly).
+Why not try a caffeine-free drink – they’re not as boring as you might think!